javax.servlet

 Writes the specified message to a servlet log file, prepended by the

 servlet's name.
-See ServletContext.log(String)
+See ServletContext.log(String).

-- a String
+msg - a String specifying

 the message to be written to the log file